OpenSteamClient/OpenSteamClient/README.md

   - In the future, this would allow pure IPC as well
   - This requires us to know 100% of the interfaces (and would be a pretty big rewrite)
 - [ ] Future (optional):
-  - [ ] Remove JITEngine in favour of code generation (probably no, but could be good for 3rd parties that want NativeAOT)
+  - [ ] Remove JITEngine in favour of code generation (probably no, but could be good for API consumers that want NativeAOT)
   - [ ] Rewrite InterfaceDebugger to follow MVVM
   - [ ] Plugin system
     - This'd be useful for making sure our code is high quality and not a mess